niive12/interflex/README.md

-Nikolaj can write to this
+Simon and Nikolaj can write to this